 Tin Can – One Step Further

-Escaping the grasp of an LMS means that learners aren’t limited to learning only in a traditional or virtual classroom, which eLearning and education professionals agree has limited ways to measure employees’ training progress.
-Tin Can API can record and track all types of learning experiences—real-world experiences that take place outside of the classroom, as long as they are stored as Actor:Verb:Object, such as John Smith:Toured:Louvre Museum, or Someone:DID:Something.
+Escaping the grasp of an LMS means that learners aren’t restricted to learning only in a traditional or virtual classroom, which eLearning and education professionals agree has limited ways to measure employees’ training progress.
+Tin Can API can record and track all types of learning experiences—including real-world experiences that take place outside of the classroom, as long as they are stored as Actor:Verb:Object, such as John Smith:Toured:Louvre Museum, or Someone:DID:Something.

 Of course, tracking can go overboard: it’s is up to you to define what type of activity is “meaningful” enough for the API to track.
 For example, if the goal is to get Ted from point A to point B in less than twenty minutes, you can measure Ted’s progress in different ways.
 Maybe on day 1, he learns about getting a car; day 2, he studies for his driver’s permit; day 3, he passes the test; and day 4, he buys a car.
 All of these steps show that Ted is making progress toward his ultimate goal of traveling between A and B faster than before, but if we were to just measure his progress by time, it would be hard to discern whether or not he is improving.
 Tin Can API provides a big picture perspective of the learner experience.